myval2012/vpTelosysPlugin/doc/overview.md

-# Graphical Telosys DSL
+# Telosys Diagram
 This representation is based on UML Class Diagram.
 The following sections describe how each Telosys DSL element is modeled.

 ### Model and Entity
 Telosys model is represented by UML model in the root of Visual Paradigm project.
 UML model can contain packages (for @Package) and classes (represents entities).
 Each package can contain packages and classes.

-TODO add example picture

 ### Attribute
 Telosys attribute is represented by class attribute.
-Attribute type has to be one of the simple types specified in Telosys DSL language.
+Attribute type has to be one of the neutral types

 ![Attribute example](imgs/attributeExample.png)

 *Attribute example*

 ### Link
-Links are the most complicated part of Graphical Telosys DSL.
+Links are the most complicated part of Telosys diagram.
 The aim is to make relations between objects clearer and more graphical.
 For this reason Telosys link is represented with association, association class and representative attribute.